ziacik/nx-tools/packages/upgrade-verify/README.md

 # Nx Upgrade Verify Plugin

-This plugin provides functionality to verify the build of a project after NX upgrade by comparing distribution statistics and detecting any significant differences.
+This plugin provides functionality to verify the build of a project after NX upgrade by comparing dist file statistics and detecting any significant differences.

 On each run, the executor builds the project for each configuration from the build target.
 At the first run, the executor generates stats in the `.stats` directory of the project from the built files.